Magnum::Ui::AbstractUserInterface class new in Git master

 Implicitly calls update(), which in turn implicitly calls clean().
 The globalPosition is assumed to be in respect to windowSize(), and is internally scaled to match size() before being set to PointerEvent.

-Finds the front-most node under (scaled) globalPosition and calls AbstractLayer::pointerPressEvent() on all data attached to it belonging to layers that support LayerFeature::Event.
-If no data accept the event, continues to other nodes under the position in a front-to-back order and then to parent nodes.
+Otherwise, if either the event is primary or no node is captured, propagates it to nodes under (scaled) globalPosition and calls AbstractLayer::pointerPressEvent() on all data attached to it belonging to layers that support LayerFeature::Event, in a front-to-back order as described in Node hierarchy event propagation.
 For each such node, the event is always called on all attached data, regardless of the accept status.
-For each call the event position is made relative to the node to which given data is attached.
+For each call the PointerEvent::position() is made relative to the node to which given data is attached.

-If the press happened with Pointer::MouseLeft, Pointer::Finger or Pointer::Pen, the currently focused node is affected as well.
+If the press happened with Pointer::MouseLeft, primary Pointer::Finger or Pointer::Pen, the currently focused node is affected as well.
 If the node the event was accepted on is different from currently focused node (if there's any), AbstractLayer::blurEvent() is called on all data attached to that node.
 Then, if the node has NodeFlag::Focusable set, AbstractLayer::focusEvent() is called on all data attached to it.
-If any data accept the focus event, the node is treated as focused and receives all following key events until a pointerPressEvent() outside of this node happens or until a different node is made focused using focusEvent().
+If any data accept the focus event, the node is treated as focused and receives all following key events until a primary pointerPressEvent() outside of this node happens or until a different node is made focused using focusEvent().
 If the node is not NodeFlag::Focusable or the focus event was not accepted by any data, the currently focused node is reset.
-If a press event happens on a NodeFlag::Focusable node that's already focused, AbstractLayer::focusEvent() gets called on it again, without any preceding AbstractLayer::blurEvent().
+If a primary press event happens on a NodeFlag::Focusable node that's already focused, AbstractLayer::focusEvent() gets called on it again, without any preceding AbstractLayer::blurEvent().
 If that focus event is not accepted however, the node subsequently receives an AbstractLayer::blurEvent().
+If the event isn't primary, the current focused node isn't affected in any way.

 Returns true if the press event was accepted by at least one data, false if it wasn't or there wasn't any visible event handling node at given position and thus the event should be propagated further.
 Accept status of the focus and blur events doesn't have any effect on the return value.